P1

 Safety: Turn OFF power before tightening any electrical connections.
 Only qualified persons should measure live voltage.

-- Step 3 – Voltage measurement: Have a qualified technician measure line voltage at the unit while running.
+• Step 3 – Voltage Measurement: Have a qualified technician measure the line voltage at the unit while it is running.
 Compare to Carrier specifications.

 Advertisements